 - Read Thanksgiving on Thursday (Magic Tree House)

 - Make soup for dinner

 - Go to a fall festival or craft fair

 - Make Pumpkin Crayons for friends

 - Bake a Pumpkin Patch Cake

 Being a parent is the hardest thing I have ever done.
-It’s scary to think that we might make a huge mistake and mess up!
-But our kids see what we do and they love us for it, even if maybe they don’t tell us that often.
+It’s scary to think we might make a huge mistake and mess up!
+But our kids see what we do, and they love us for it, even if maybe they don’t tell us that often.